-The hard truth about climate change: the devil’s in the details
+The hard truth about climate change: The devil’s in the details

 The solution is not mere accounting level schemes such as cap-and-trade, but aggressive decarbonization of all major industries, from energy and agriculture to transportation, construction, and manufacturing.
 The less oil we consume, the larger the supply that remains.
 Our only hope is to attack the demand side of the equation.

 It won’t be easy.
 If society is to make a meaningful attempt to reduce its environmental footprint, we must begin with a total accounting of how energy is used at every step of our supply chain: not just the energy required for combustion or electricity, but also the energy costs of extraction, processing, transportation, and disposal of everything that we utilize, consume, wear, eat, and discard.
-The hard truth is that the bulk of the global greenhouse gas emissions cannot be attributed to a single sector.
+The hard truth is that the bulk of global greenhouse gas emissions cannot be attributed to a single sector.

 Instead of instinctively pointing the finger at the usual suspects, we should look around us to see how embedded carbon is with nearly every component of modern society.
 Take cement for example.
 It is estimated that the cement industry accounts for 8% of the planet’s anthropogenic CO2 emissions.
 Eight percent.
 From cement.
 Looking at it another way, cement contributes more to global CO2 emissions than most countries.